aws/aws-database-encryption-sdk-dynamodb/specification/searchable-encryption/beacons.md

  * [getPart](#getpart) - turn a plaintext query string into a beacon

 ### basicHash
- * basicHash MUST take a [beacon length](#beacon-length) and a sequence of bytes as input.
+ * basicHash MUST take an [hmac key](./search-config.md#hmac-key-generation), a [beacon length](#beacon-length) and a sequence of bytes as input.
  * basicHash MUST produce a non-empty string as output.
  * basicHash MUST calculate the [HmacSha384](https://www.ietf.org/rfc/rfc2104.txt)
-of the input bytes and the configured key, and keep the first 8 bytes.
+of the input bytes and the [hmac key](./search-config.md#hmac-key-generation), and keep the first 8 bytes.
  * basicHash MUST return the rightmost [beacon length](#beacon-length) bits of these 8 bytes as a hexadecimal string.
  * the length of the returned string MUST be (`beacon length`/4) rounded up.

 ### value for a standard beacon
- * This operation MUST take a record as input, and produce an optional string.
+ * This operation MUST take an [hmac key](./search-config.md#hmac-key-generation), a record as input, and produce an optional string.
  * This operation MUST return no value if the associated field does not exist in the record
  * This operation MUST convert the attribute value of the associated field to a sequence of bytes, as per [attribute serialization](../dynamodb-encryption-client/ddb-attribute-serialization.md).